madron/esphome-ocpp/README.md

 Use `equal` when the component should automatically split the available charging capacity evenly between active connectors.

+Each allocation cycle calculates two connector current states. `available_current` is the raw current in `A` that the allocator calculated for the connector.
+`allocated_current` is the effective current in `A` after charger-operational constraints have been applied.
+If the calculated value is below `min_current`, `allocated_current` is `0`, and the component stops the transaction with `RemoteStopTransaction` instead of sending a too-low `SetChargingProfile` value.
+Positive `allocated_current` values are sent to the charger using `SetChargingProfile`.

 If there is not enough available current to keep every active connector at or above `min_current`, the allocator can keep only a subset of sessions active.
 For example, with `16 A` available and `min_current: 6`, only two connectors can